BaggioWongHK/BaggioWongHK/README.md

 13. We should pay extra attention to continually raise the hiring bar.
 14. An interviewing template / rubric can help with a consistent understanding of “The Bar”.
 16. Be nice to each other, it's usually worth it.
+17. Don’t wait for people to come to us with problems, approach our teams.
+19. The team should not depend on a leader to function, but they should be better off in the presence of that leader.
+20. Carry out regular retrospectives on different aspects of operations to review each pillar separately, then holistically as an entity.
+21. Leaders should have unique personality traits, skills or charm that can win over people’s hearts.

 ## H. Quotes ([Back to top](#preamble))